TrailsofGold/whitepaper/docs/tokenomics/dual_token.md

 Both tokens are used to mint new features for the crew:
 - PGLD and PRBT are required to mint a ship
-- PRBT only is requires to mint new crew items
+- PRBT only is required to mint new crew items

 !> Pirates however can only be minted with the blockchain coin.